Nexmo/station/_documentation/conversation/code-snippets/member/list-members.md

 ## Try it out

-When you run the code you will retrieve a lits of all Members of the specified Conversation.
+When you run the code you will retrieve a list of all Members of the specified Conversation.